kit-ty-kate/opam/master_changes.md

   * Refactored, fixed, improved and optimised the z3 solver backend [#4878 @altgr]
   * Add an explanation for "no longer available" packages [#4969 @AltGr]
   * Orphan packages are now handled at the solver level instead of a pre-processing phase, better ensuring consistency [#4969 @altgr]
+  * Ask users to report errors when no explanations are given to them [#4981 @kit-ty-kate]

 ## Client
   * Check whether the repository might need updating more often [#4935 @kit-ty-kate]